sdkcarlos/artyom.js/README.md

 #Changelog

-For see the complete changes, go to the website and see the Changelog Window
+For see the complete changes, go to the website and see the Changelog Window and the documentation

+- **0.6**

+The old way to add commands is not supported anymore, use **artyom.addCommands** instead, the commands structure still the same

+Remove the commands of artyom with **artyom.emptyCommands**

+Redirect the recognized text of artyom as you like with **artyom.redirectRecognizedTextOutput**

+Artyom is a native locked object, that means you cannot extend the original artyom object, create an extension of artyom with **artyom.extension.MyNewProperty = function(){//DoSomething}**

 - **0.5.1**